For Family & Friends

 Seek learning for the sake of your wellbeing.

 Ashburn Clinic offers a professional and supportive environment for diagnosis, treatment and recovery from mental illness and addictions.
 At the centre of treatment is the therapeutic community model.
 The main therapeutic programme utilises a structured day, with an emphasis on group meetings and community participation.
 By concentrating on the meaning of each person’s feelings, actions and relationships, changes in understanding and behaviour can be made.
 Ashburn recognises that contact with whānau, family and friends, and with other support people forms an important part of a person’s recovery.
-The therapeutic community programme has patients at the helm their recovery, so it will be the patient who communicates with whānau to keep them informed of their progress and invites whānau and other support people to their family meetings.
+The therapeutic community programme has patients at the helm of their recovery, so it will be the patient who communicates with whānau to keep them informed of their progress and invites whānau and other support people to their family meetings.
+For information on suitability and pre-admission procedures, please click here.

 On admission to Ashburn, the patient is taking an important step towards their recovery.
 In some situations, whānau may have been carrying much of the burden of care, whilst in other cases the admission may come as a surprise to friends and family.
 Whānau might not have had any other experience of someone accessing mental health care.
 The following resources may be of use in understanding the mental health care system and how to support a loved one in need.